 You must now “serve’ or deliver the stamped second set of papers to your spouse.

 Serving can happen by mail or personal delivery and requires your spouse to sign an acceptance form.
-It indicates they’ve been served and that they know the petition for divorce has been filed.
+It indicates they’ve been served and know the divorce petition has been filed.

-4. Wait a period of time according to your state
+4. Wait a period according to your state

 Once the court receives your spouse’s acceptance form, they will return the two copies with a stamp.
 The date on this stamp indicates the beginning of the waiting period.
 You can check the amount of time you have to wait here.